-These pollutants disperse quickly when used outdoors, but when trapped in the confined spaces of kitchen pantries and cabinets, they may pose a health threat.
+These pollutants disperse quickly when used outdoors.
+But when trapped in the confined spaces of kitchen pantries and cabinets, they may pose a health threat.
 For best results, select paints that have been certified as safe by non-profit organizations such as Greenguard or Green Seal.

-You don't need to strip off the old finish completely with a smelly chemical stripper; instead, thoroughly clean and degrease all cabinet surfaces by sponging them down with a trisodium phosphate cleanser or a product labeled as a TSP substitute.
+You don't need to strip off the old finish completely with a smelly chemical stripper before painting stained cabinets.
+Instead, thoroughly clean and degrease all cabinet surfaces by sponging them down with a trisodium phosphate cleanser or a product labeled as a TSP substitute.
 Wipe off the cleanser residue with a wet cloth, and allow the cabinets to dry for 24 hours.

 Apply Your Primer

 Apply an all-purpose water-based primer that's labeled as low-VOC or zero-VOC.
 Read the label carefully to ensure that the primer can be used over existing oil- and water-based finishes.
 These primers produce little or no odor while establishing a firm foundation for your finish coat.

 Apply a Beautiful Finish Coat

 Select a low-odor 100 percent acrylic latex interior paint with a glossy or eggshell sheen.
-These fast-drying paints form a tough protective shell that allow you to wipe off greasy stains with soapy water.
-Unlike oil paints, they will not yellow over time and resist cracking, blistering and peeling.
+These fast-drying paints form a tough protective shell that allows you to wipe off greasy stains with soapy water.
+Unlike oil paints, they won't yellow over time and resist cracking, blistering and peeling.

 Apply two coats using a high-quality synthetic-fiber paintbrush.
 Unlike bargain brushes, a premium-grade brush won't shed during application and will produce a smooth finish without any evident brush marks.
 You can also use a paint sprayer for a smoother finish.